Provable Non-Convex Euclidean Distance Matrix Completion: Geometry, Reconstruction, and Robustness: Robustness Guarantees

 \section{Robustness Guarantees}

 In many applications, the distance matrix may be corrupted, and understanding the sources of this corruption is central to designing robust recovery algorithms \cite{khan2009diland,guo2023perturbation,biswas2006semidefinite_noisy,tasissa2025robustnodelocalizationrough,Kundu_2025,kundu2025dualbasisapproachstructured}.
 Broadly, there are two main causes.
 First, even if distance measurements are perfectly accurate, the underlying point configuration may itself be perturbed due to physical factors.
 For instance, sensors placed in dynamic environments, such as the ocean, may drift over time.
 In such cases, the observed distances correspond to a perturbed version of the true point set.
 Second, the points themselves may be fixed, but the distance measurements are noisy.
 This can arise from various sources: sensor imprecision, environmental interference, or limited measurement resolution.
 In practice, both types of corruption may occur simultaneously.
 However, in this paper, we focus on the first scenario: perturbations in the point configuration.
 This assumption simplifies the analysis, since the resulting distance matrix remains a valid Euclidean distance matrix, and avoids challenges associated with arbitrary noise patterns that could violate geometric consistency.
-We believe that this setting is relevant to setting where environmental drift is more dominant than measurement noise.
+We believe that this setting is relevant to settings where environmental drift is more dominant than measurement noise.
 Moreover, the developed technical analysis for this setting could potentially serve as a foundation for future extensions to more general noise models.

 In this section, we will provide robustness results for \Cref{alg: M_omega descent}.
 To begin, we assume the following: for a given point matrix $\P$, we denote $\hat{\P} = \P+\N$, where $\N\in\real^{n\times r}$ is a random matrix.
 We denote $\hat{\X} = \hat{\P}\hat{\P}^\top$.
-We make one more assumption on the ground truth matrix $\X$:
+To demonstrate robustness to noise, we first show that, under bounded noise satisfying $\|\N\|_{\infty} \leq C$ for some constant $C$, the following holds: